 Ask anyone in data and they’ll tell you they spend most of their time dealing with data quality issues.
 Ask them what they worry about most, and many will mention security.
 Ask folks on the business side what concerns them regarding data, and you’ll often hear that they aren’t doing enough with it.
 Ask auditors what drives them nuts, and they might mention how sloppy some companies are with their policies and procedures around data.
 Proper data governance starts to mitigate all of this, setting a good foundation for a truly data-driven culture.
 It might not be the first thing on everyone’s mind when they think of where to invest in data, but it’s critical for companies that really want to accelerate how data helps them innovate.

-Whether you’re just starting out on your governance journey or ready to update your charter, I’d love to be a resource.
-Click here to shoot me an email.
+Whether you’re just starting out on your governance journey or ready to update your charter, we would love to be a resource.
+Click here to shoot us an email.